AkaraTawng/man-with-a-spade/README.md

 ---

 # What I learned? 👨‍💻
-- How to integrate Google Maps API and make a custome marker
+- How to integrate Google Maps API and make a custom marker